1and1/oneandone-cloudserver-sdk-dotnet/README.md

 `var servers=OneAndOneClient.Instance().Servers.Get();`

-This will list all servers under you 1&1 account.
+This will list all servers under your 1&1 account.
 #####Additional Documentation and Support

 You can engage with us in the community and we'll be more than happy to answer any questions you might have.